Frequently Asked Questions (FAQ)

 What are the extra costs?

-QuestFest registration includes an event patch, swag from our sponsors, entrance to the Girl Scout expo, participation in the Quest and admission to the final celebration.
+QuestFest registration includes an event patch, swag from our sponsors, entrance to the Girl Scout Expo, participation in the Quest and admission to the Awards/Concert Finale.
 Everything else will be an additional charge.
-Groups will need to plan for transportation, lodging, meals, merchandise and the optional events listed below:
+Groups will need to plan for transportation, lodging, meals, merchandise and the optional events.
+Prices for add-on events are listed on our schedule.

 What does registration include?

-Your QuestFest registration fee includes a QuestFest patch, swag from our sponsors, participation in the Quest, admission into the Girl Scout Expo and a ticket to the final celebration event.
+Your QuestFest registration fee includes a QuestFest patch, swag from our sponsors, participation in the Quest, admission into the Girl Scout Expo and a ticket to the Awards/Concert Finale event.

 Can I use Cookie Dough to pay for QuestFest?

 Yes, but only if you’re a member of Girl Scouts of Historic Georgia.
-Once you’ve paid your $50 deposit.
-GSHG members can use their 2018 Cookie Dough to pay for registration, Bridging, the movie night, the riverboat cruise, etc.
+Once you’ve paid your $50 deposit, GSHG members can use their 2018 Cookie Dough to pay for the remainder of their registration.
+Unfortunately, Cookie Dough can’t be used for add-on events.

 When is Early Bird registration?